-- 8.15.
+- 8.14.
 You may name up to three persons whom You do not wish to assess an application by submitting a Request Not to Assess (RNTA) form as detailed on GrantConnect and the ARC website.
-For this grant opportunity, the form must be received by Us on or before the application submission date. - 8.16.
-Only one request containing the names of up to three individual assessors may be submitted per application. - 8.17.
+For this grant opportunity, the form must be received by Us two weeks before the application submission date. - 8.15.
+Only one request containing the names of up to three individual assessors may be submitted per application. - 8.16.
 If a request includes the name of a current ARC College of Experts member, as listed on the ARC website at the time of submitting the RNTA form, the request must be accompanied by comprehensive evidence justifying the request for the ARC College of Experts member or members named.
-If We consider the evidence is not sufficient for the named ARC College of Experts member or members member or members.
-We will reject part, or all, of the request. - 8.18.
+If We consider the evidence is not sufficient for the named ARC College of Experts member or members, We will reject part, or all, of the request.

+8.17.
 We will have absolute discretion about whether We accept or refuse a 'Request Not to Assess'.
 We will not notify you of the outcome.